benoitc/gaffer/docs/gafferd.rst

         def stop(sef):
             print("stop dummy")

-        def rester(self):
+        def restart(self):
             print("restart dummy")

-See the :doc:`overview` for more infos.
+See the :doc:`overview` for more info.
 You can try it in the example folder::

     $ cd examples